 - 1. The new Hong Kong Companies Ordinance (Cap.
-622) ("new CO"), which becomes effective in 2014, contains a reporting exemption for certain private companies and companies limited by guarantee which satisfy the conditions set out in section 359 of the new CO.
-The Small and Medium-sized Entity Financial Reporting Framework and Financial Reporting Standard which are effective for annual periods beginning on or after 1 January 2014 (the "revised SME-FRF and FRS") are the accounting standards issued by the HKICPA that are to be followed in accordance with section 380(4) by those Hong Kong incorporated companies which are entitled to, and decide to, take advantage of this reporting exemption in the new CO. - In accordance with paragraph 23 of the SME-FRF, an entity which is not a company incorporated under either the new CO or the old CO (Cap.
+622) ("new CO"), which becomes effective on 3 March 2014, contains an optional reporting exemption for certain private companies and companies limited by guarantee which satisfy the conditions set out in section 359 of the new CO.
+The Small and Medium-sized Entity Financial Reporting Framework and Financial Reporting Standard which are effective for annual periods beginning on or after 3 March 2014 (the "revised SME-FRF and FRS") are the accounting standards issued by the HKICPA that are to be followed in accordance with section 380(4) by those Hong Kong incorporated companies which are entitled to, and decide to1, take advantage of this reporting exemption in the new CO. - 2.
+In accordance with paragraph 23 of the SME-FRF, an entity which is not a company incorporated under either the new CO or any the predecessor-former CO-(Cap.
 32), subject to any specific requirements imposed by the law of the entity's place of incorporation and subject to its constitution, qualifies for reporting under the SME-FRF when the entity meets the same requirements that a Hong Kong incorporated entity is required to meet under section 359 of the new CO. - 3.
-The revised SME-FRF sets out the following: - (a) the conceptual basis for the preparation of financial statements in accordance with the SME-FRS (paragraphs 4-18) - (b) an overview of the reporting exemption introduced in the new CO (paragraphs 19 to 21) - (c) the qualifying criteria (paragraphs 22-42) for the reporting exemption; - (d) guidance on transitioning from a different GAAP to SME-FRF and FRS (paragraphs 43-44); and - (e) guidance on the extent to which profits or losses recognised under the SME-FRF and FRS may be regarded as realized profits or losses for the purposes of making a distribution in accordance with section 297 of the new CO (paragraphs 45 to 51).
+The revised SME-FRF sets out the following: - the conceptual basis for the preparation of financial statements in accordance with (a) the SME-FRS (paragraphs 4-18) - an overview of the reporting exemption introduced in the new CO (paragraphs 19 to (b) 21) - (c) the qualifying criteria (paragraphs 22-43) for the reporting exemption; - (d) guidance on transitioning from a different GAAP to SME-FRF and FRS (paragraphs 44-45); and - quidance on the extent to which profits or losses recognised under the SME-FRF and (e) FRS may be regarded as realized profits or losses for the purposes of making a distribution in accordance with section 297 of the new CO (paragraphs 46 to 52).